gitnavya0/gitnavya0/README.md

 # 💫 About Me:
-👩🏽‍💻 I'm currently a student majoring in computer science.<br>🛠️ I'm looking to collaborate on coding, app development projects.<br>📘🔎 ask me anything.
+👩🏽‍💻 I'm currently a student majoring in computer science.<br>🛠️ I'm looking to collaborate on coding, app development projects.<br>🔎 ask me anything.

 ## 🌐 Socials: